 - WordPress offers users two formats: a hosted platform (WordPress.com) and as a self-hosted, downloadable application (WordPress.org).

 - There are well over 60 million installations of WordPress worldwide.
-This number grows significantly everyday.
+This number grows significantly every day.

 - WordPress powers over 30% of the internet.
-Over one-third of all websites worldwide are built with WordPress.
+Over one-third of all websites around the world are driven by WordPress.

 - WordPress sites around the world publish an average of 24 posts per second.